4ndr34z/shells/README.md

 ### Youtube video
 [Link](https://youtu.be/HDrzqiyKQtA)

+## Version 1.7.3
+- Fixed typo in Python3 payload for Windows
+- Added option for using Python Embedded to get a revshell on a Windows box not having Python installed and without using PowerShell.

 ## Version 1.7.1
 - Added PS to prompt in SSL shell
 - Shortened the full amsi bypass